davide3011/palladium-ln/doc/node-operators-guide/plugins.md

 **-c**, **--conf** _lightning\_config_
 	pass the config used by lightningd

 **-r**, **--regtest**
-	use the regtest network and config instead of bitcoin mainnet
+	use the regtest network and config instead of palladium mainnet

 **-v**, **--verbose**
 	request additional debug output

 > 📘
 >
-> Running the first time will prompt the user that their lightningd's bitcoin config will be appended (or created) to inherit the reckless config file (this config is specific to bitcoin by default.)
+> Running the first time will prompt the user that their lightningd's palladium config will be appended (or created) to inherit the reckless config file (this config is specific to palladium by default.)
 Management of plugins will subsequently modify this file.

 ## Troubleshooting